 Watercolor Painting 2 (3-0) 3 Cr.
 Hrs.

 This course is a continuation of ART 211 providing opportunities for analysis of watercolor and water-based media, (WC/WBM) techniques.
 A variety of WC / WBM techniques used by historically important WC / WBM artists are explored.
 Students learn appropriate application of WC / WBM paints for effects of opacity and transparency.

 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

-- Investigate or create works of art which encourage positive behavior.
+- Compare and contrast works of art which encourage positive behavior.

-- Explain the ways in which the visual arts can function within society.
+- Demonstrate the ways in which the visual arts can function within society.

-- Explore the relationship of water-based media to other art forms.
+- Differentiate the relationship of WC / WBM to other art forms.

-- Explain the characteristics and applications of opaque water-based media).
+- Compare and contrast the characteristics and applications of opaque and transparent WC / WBM.

 - Explain the characteristics and application of transparent water-based media.